ory/docs/docs/hydra/index.md

 Hydra has a few limitations too:

-1. ORY Hydra does not manage user accounts, i.e. user registration, password reset, user login, sending confirmation emails, etc. In Hydra's architecture, the _Identity Provider_ is responsible for this.
+1. ORY Hydra doesn't manage user accounts, i.e. user registration, password reset, user login, sending confirmation emails, etc. In Hydra's architecture, the _Identity Provider_ is responsible for this.
-2. ORY Hydra doesn't support the OAuth 2.0 Resource Owner Password Credentials flow because it is legacy, discouraged, and insecure.
+2. ORY Hydra doesn't support the OAuth 2.0 Resource Owner Password Credentials flow because it's legacy, discouraged, and insecure.

 ## Is ORY Hydra the right fit for you?